+6.01.5.4.8.
+Tilt-depth method

+Another popular interpretation techniqe providing both lateral and depth source information that depends only on first derivatives of the field is the tilt-depth method (Salem et al., 2008), a generalisation of the local phase (Miller and Singh, 1994; Verduzco et al., 2004).
+The tilt angle, or tilt derivative, is defined as

+where denotes the horizontal derivative.
+It is independent of field strength and thus acts as an unbiased automatic-gain-control filter, preserving equally long and short wavelength anomalies.
+It is also independent of susceptibility contrast between the source and its surroundings but this (and strike) can be obtained by combined with e.g. the analytical signal.
+When applied to RTP anomaly fields to remove the inclination dependency, the tilt derivative vanishes over the edge of the source, and the depth can then be obtained from

+where h is the distance from the contact (assumed vertical) and z is its depth.
+Thus, for instance, is 45 at horizontal distances z from the source, and the two estimates can be averaged to account for non-vertical contacts and noise.
+Tilt-depth profiles for RTE data are the mirror image of their RTP equivalents (i.e. RTE = -RTP) so the same averaging provides the depth estimate in this case (Fairhead et al. 2011).
+However, whereas tilt angles calculated from RTP data are azimuthally symmetric, their RTE equivalents are more complex, making interpretation more difficult.
+Fairhead et al. (2011) caution against relying on zero tilt-depth contours of RTE anomalies to define the boundaries of structures or susceptibility contrasts.

 6.01.5.5 Forward and inverse methods

 Transformations assist in the characterization of certain features of the magnetic source, thereby facilitating interpretation.
 Forward and inverse methods take this characterization a step further, determining attributes of the magnetic source.
 Forward methods begin with one or more magnetic bodies whose salient features are selected a priori, on the basis of geologic or geophysical knowledge.
 Magnetic fields are then predicted for these bodies at the survey location, and model parameters are adjusted on the basis of the closeness of the fit to the observation.
 This process continues until a sufficiently close fit to the observations is achieved.
 Inverse methods, in contrast, allow for the direct determination of one or more attributes of the magnetic source, usually through least-squares or Fourier-transform techniques.